How Can I Introduce My Puppy To New People Safely?

 Monitor body language

 Your puppy's body language can provide valuable insights into their comfort level and emotions.
 Pay close attention to their body posture, facial expressions, and tail movements.
-If your puppy displays signs of fear or discomfort, such as cowering, ears pinned back, or a tucked tail, it may indicate that they are not ready for a particular interaction.
+If your puppy displays of fear or discomfort, such as cowering, ears pinned back, or a tucked tail, it may indicate that they are not ready for a particular interaction.
 On the other hand, if your puppy appears relaxed, wagging their tail, and showing curiosity, it is a good indication that they are comfortable and open to socializing.
 Understanding your puppy's body language will help you manage their behavior appropriately and ensure their well-being.

 Use positive reinforcement